calmm-js/partial.lenses/README.md

 undefined)`.

-Also note that, while `L.getInverse` makes most sense when used with an isomorphism, it is valid to use `L.getInverse` with lenses in general.
-For
+Also note that, while `L.getInverse` makes most sense when used with an isomorphism, it is valid to use `L.getInverse` with *partial* lenses in general.
-example:
+For example:

 ```js
 L.getInverse([0, "meaning"], 42)